sentinel-hub/eo-learn/README.md

 ## Package Overview

-**`eo-learn`** package is structured into several topical subfolders according to different functionalities.
-Some subfolders contain extension modules under `extra` subfolder.
+**`eo-learn`** package is structured into several modules according to different functionalities.
+Some modules contain extensions under the `extra` subfolder.
 Those modules typically require additional package dependencies which don't get installed by default, since they are usually very specific to the task.

-The subfolders are:
+The modules are:

-- **`core`** - The main folder which implements basic building blocks (`EOPatch`, `EOTask` and `EOWorkflow`) and commonly used functionalities.
+- **`core`** - The main module which implements basic building blocks (`EOPatch`, `EOTask` and `EOWorkflow`) and commonly used functionalities.
 - **`coregistration`** - Tasks which deal with image co-registration.
 - **`features`** - A collection of utilities for extracting data properties and feature manipulation.
 - **`geometry`** - Geometry-related tasks used for transformation and conversion between vector and raster data.